plugin-llms

 llms.txt

-for a specific locale, which shall have the best documentation quality.Also, if you have many self-defined concepts that LLMs cannot understand or translate correctly, you shall consider generating
+for a specific locale, which should have the best documentation quality.Also, if you have many self-defined concepts that LLMs cannot understand or translate correctly, you should consider generating

 llms.txt

-for each locale to avoid confusion with different representations coming from LLMs' translation and the original documentation.
+for each locale to avoid confusion with different representations coming from LLM translation and the original documentation.

 llmsTxtTemplate